What is a Merchant Service Provider?

 How Do I Choose a Merchant Service Provider?

 Finding the perfect merchant service provider can make all the difference for a high risk merchant.
-First of all, you’ve got to find a merchant service provider with a clean track record.
+First of all, you’ve got to find one with a clean track record.
 Try taking a look at the merchant’s Better Business Bureau report.
 Plus, you can also talk to other small business owners about who they work with in terms of handling their transactions too.

 There’s nothing better than going with the recommended merchant service provider from someone you can trust.
 Take a look at what their customer support options are as well.
 For instance, do they offer a customer service number for people to call at all times?
 If not, find out what their hours are.
 Another word of advice is to check if their rates are reasonable.
 Beware of merchant processors that advertise rates that are lower than what everyone else is selling.
 They’ll most likely increase their prices after a little bit of time, or may have hidden fees.